LennoxDev82/LennoxDev82/README.md

 **InfinityAI**

 A YOLOv8-based AI game hack that tracks enemies in real time through AI model detection.
 It includes built-in features such as an aim- and triggerbot, which operate purely on image data.
-The project is done and only get's life support updates.
+The project is finished and only get's life support updates.

 Check out the Website to learn more:
 [InfinityAI](https://infinityai.to/)